Tips Menghasilkan Uang dari Digital Marketing Automatisasi AI

 }

 This code demonstrates how to create a proc file and read from it.
-By implementing the copy_to_user()
+By implementing the copy_to_user() function, you can safely transfer data from your driver to User Space.

 After writing your driver and creating a proc entry, you can test it with a simple script: